Do you want to run a makeshift ecommerce store?

 On average, the development of an ecommerce store costs around the 6-figure dollar range for Mid-Level and Enterprise clients.
 Although its the initial investment that everyone is concerned with, it is important to also consider the recurring future costs.

 If you’re willing to spend initially on the development of your Magento store, unlike BigCommerce, you wouldn’t need to pay the recurring monthly costs.
-Moreover, customers of SaaS shopping carts such as BigCommerce often have to pay for services they don’t need.
+Moreover, Magento SaaS customers don’t have to pay for services they don’t need.
 Additionally, these users have to pay extra for the services they require (which leads them to upgrade the pricing plan).

 - Magento has easier entry-level options as compared to BigCommerce.
 The platform itself is free and an average cloud hosting provider charges $5-$10.